8 Best Natural Methods to Treat Digestive Problems

 6. Combine superfoods on the menu

-Consume foods that contain a variety of components essential to our health and good for the digestive system:
+Consume foods that contain a variety of components essential to our health and good for the digestive system, for example:

 - North Sea fish.
-These fish contain omega-3, known as anti – inflammatory, so they are recommended for those suffering from intestinal inflammation.
+These fish contain omega-3, known as anti-inflammatory, so they are recommended for those suffering from intestinal inflammation.
+Find here more information about the amazing health benefits of omega-3.

 - Cabbage and cabbage juice.
 These contain the amino acid glutamine, that eases inflammation in the digestive tract.